ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 1. Establish IAM user roles to grant [service-to-service authorizations](/docs/vpc?topic=vpc-backup-s2s-auth#backup-s2s-auth-overview) so the backup service can detect tags on resources and create backups.

-2. Create user tags for new or existing resources (storage volumes, or virtual server instances) that you can associate with a backup policy.
+2. Create user tags for new or existing resources (storage volumes, shares, or virtual server instances) that you can associate with a backup policy.
 For more information about adding tags, see [Apply tags to resources for backup policies](/docs/vpc?topic=vpc-backup-use-policies).
 For more information about creating tags, see [Working with tags](/docs/account?topic=account-tag).

 You're not required to create a backup plan when you create a backup policy, but it's good practice to create at least one backup plan with your policy.
 {: tip}